youbbi/srfn/README.md

 #srfn - Data Monitoring Tool

 srfn is a Mixpanel data monitoring tool.
 The need emerged when we wanted to precisely monitor tracking events with a particular set of properties.
-No online dashboards offered the ability to filter the segmentation on multiple properties.
+No online dashboards offered the ability to filter segmentation on multiple properties.

 ##Setup